 What is Your Personal Legend?

 A Personal Legend, as it’s referred to in The Alchemist, is one’s destiny in life.
 It’s identifying one’s purpose in life and pursuing it.
+Although some people may find that destiny is something worth working towards, the idea of going against your fate is also common, as some people may feel like they want some control back in their life.
 My Personal Legend is to be a successful entrepreneur and inspire others to do the same.

 I’ve known what my life’s purpose was since high school, but I wasted a lot of time working for other people instead of being an entrepreneur.
 Yeah, living a life as you believe it was intended to be can be challenging, but this is the first time in my life I truly believe I am living on purpose.
 And there has got to be power in that, right?

 You Gotta Be Willing to Get Your Ass Kicked to Get What You Want